Phone-GWP-group

 6 PS Symbol

-Polystyrene is used for protective packaging inserts, but also CD cases, takeaway food trays and insulation products.
+Polystyrene is used for protective packaging inserts, but also CS cases, takeaway food trays, and insulation products.
 It is not recyclable.

 7 Other Plastics Symbol

-Other kinds of plastic not defined by the previous groups are put under this category (e.g. BPA, Polycarbonate, LEXAN).
-Generally not recyclable.
+Other types of plastic not defined by the previous groups are placed in this category (e.g., BPA, polycarbonate, LEXAN).
+They are generally not recyclable.

 The most commonly used recycling logos on corrugated packaging

-The remainder of this guide focuses on providing further details on those recycling symbols which would be most applicable to include on your corrugated packaging.
+The remainder of this guide provides further details on these recycling symbols and which are most applicable to include on your corrugated packaging.

-This will allow your business to not only chose the most appropriate recycling symbols for your packaging, but also educate your customers / end users on how best to recycle your packaging.
+This will allow your business not only to choose the most appropriate recycling symbols for your packaging, but also to educate your customers and end users on how best to recycle it.

-Businesses are also increasingly using recycling symbols to promote their environmental credentials – something which is growing in importance with specific consumer demographics who expect more sustainable packaging.
+Businesses are also increasingly using recycling symbols to promote their environmental credentials, a trend that is growing in importance among specific consumer demographics who expect more sustainable packaging.

-The Mobius loop is perhaps the most recognisable recycling sign.
+The Mobius Loop is perhaps the most recognisable recycling symbol.

-Originally created by Gary Anderson, the three arrows are used to represent the three “R”s – reducing, reusing and recycling.
-The negative space (in the centre) is also designed to represent a pine tree, whilst also being a variant of the traditional “Mobius” loop which symbolises continuity with a finite entity.
+Created by Gary Anderson, the three arrows represent the three “R’s” – reducing, reusing, and recycling.
+The negative space (in the centre) is also designed to represent a pine tree and to be a variant of the traditional “Mobius” Loop, which symbolises continuity with a finite entity.

-As the symbol was originally going to apply to just paper, the folding chasing arrows were designed to resemble folded newspapers.
+As the symbol was originally intended to apply only to paper, the chasing arrows were designed to resemble folded newspapers.

-There are actually 2 variants of this logo which can be used on your corrugated packaging.
+There are actually two variants of this logo which can be used on your corrugated packaging.

-The first, the symbol on its own, is now generally understood to be the international symbol for recycling, indicating that the packaging can be recycled.
-It doesn’t indicate that the packaging has been or is made from recycled material, merely that it can be in the future.
+The first, the symbol on its own is now generally understood to be the international symbol for recycling, indicating that the packaging can be recycled.
+It doesn’t suggest that the packaging has been or is made from recycled material; it merely shows that it could be in the future.

-The Mobius loop with a percentage figure however, is used to show how much of the pack has been manufactured from recycled materials.
+The Mobius Loop, with a percentage figure, is used to show how much of the pack is manufactured from recycled materials.

 PRO Europe – Packaging Recovery Organisation Europe

-The logo is an internationally protected trademark of PRO Europe – Packaging Recovery Organisation Europe – and a valid license must be obtained before you are able to use the symbol on your packaging.
+The logo is an internationally registered trademark of PRO Europe – Packaging Recovery Organisation Europe –, and a valid license must be obtained before you can use the symbol on your packaging.

-It is mandatory in France, Germany, Portugal and Spain, whilst voluntary in most of the rest of Europe (including the UK).
-It is required specifically on the unit sales of packaging where it is visible to the consumer.
+It is mandatory in France, Germany, Portugal, and Spain, whilst voluntary in most of the rest of Europe (including the UK).
+It is explicitly required on packaging units that are visible to the consumer.

 Green dot logo